Chinese astronauts blast off for new space station | DW | 17.06.2021

 The T-shaped space station's three modules weigh about 66 metric tons, compared with the International Space Station at about 420 tons.
 It could, however, be expanded to as many as six modules.

 This mission brings the number of Chinese astronauts who traveled to space to 14.
-China had launched its first crew mission in 2003, becoming only the third country after the former Soviet Union and the United States to do so.
+China had launched its first crew mission in 2003, becoming only the third country after Russia, and the former Soviet Union, and the United States to do so.

 rm/sms (AP, Reuters, dpa)